CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 # The Magic Elevator: Controlling an Elevator with Wand Spellcasting
-Max Funck, Shawn Polson
+Maximilian Funck, Shawn Polson

-University of Colorado, Boulder
+CSCI 5880 Machine Learning for Human-Computer Interfaces University of Colorado, Boulder

 ![MagicElevatorTitleImg](https://imagesvc.timeincapp.com/v3/mm/image?url=https%3A%2F%2Ftimedotcom.files.wordpress.com%2F2015%2F11%2Fharry-potter-and-the-deathly-hallows-part-i_10d0b26f.jpg)
 _Harry Potter and the Deathly Hallows Part 1 (Warner Bros.)_

 ## The Idea
 Elevators are both a blessing and a curse.
-They enable heavy equipment to be transported across levels and they are often the only means by which people with mobility impairments can move up and down in a building, but waiting for them in an awkward silence is anything but exciting.
-The Magic Elevator solves this problem: riders become witches/wizards, summoning their elevator through magic spells.
+They enable heavy equipment to be transported across levels and they are often the only means by which people with mobility impairments can move up and down in a building.
+However, waiting for them in an awkward silence is anything but exciting.
+The Magic Elevator solves this problem: riders become witches and wizards, summoning their elevator through magic spells.
 Only a correctly executed spell calls the elevator!

 This report describes a minimum viable product (MVP) prototype of a system that accomplishes this idea.
-The prototype was built by Max Funck and Shawn Polson as part of their Machine Learning for Human-Computer Interaction course (CSCI/ATLS 4889/5880) at CU Boulder.
+The prototype was built by Maximilian Funck and Shawn Polson as part of their Machine Learning for Human-Computer Interaction course (CSCI/ATLS 4889/5880) at CU Boulder.
 Witches/wizards wield magic wands that are plastic toy Harry Potter wands whose insides were gutted and replaced with a Micro:bit that senses X, Y, and Z acceleration.
 They perform wand motions with voice incantations that together call the elevator either up or down.
-They come up with and train the motions and incantations themselves through the Magic Elevator's user interface (UI).
-When spells are correctly cast, a button-pushing mechanism built almost entirely out of LEGO parts (and a Raspberry Pi) that is mounted over the elevator buttons summons the elevator in the appropriate direction.
+The withches/wizards come up with and train the motions and incantations themselves through the Magic Elevator's user interface (UI).
+When spells are correctly cast, a button-pushing mechanism built almost entirely out of LEGO parts (and a Raspberry Pi 3) that is mounted over the elevator buttons summons the elevator in the appropriate direction.

 Witches/wizards are free to train a new wand motion or set a new incantation for their spells at any time; Professor Flitwick walks them through it in the UI.
 When two are present, they must work together to cast agreeing spells to call the elevator in one direction.
 It's a game; only sufficiently skilled witches/wizards may enter the Magic Elevator!
-When only one is present, she/he can simply call the elevator at will.
+When only one is present, she/he can simply call the elevator in single player mode.

 ## Mission Statement
-Our mission is to provide a Harry Potter–like elevator experience with technology.
+Our mission is to provide a Harry Potter–like elevator experience with machine learning technology.
 The interaction with the input device, a wand, results in a magically-activated elevator terminal pressing the buttons to call the elevator.
-The user experience is designed to be seamless and intuitive—magic.
+The user experience is designed to be seamless and intuitive, just like magic.

 ## Description of User Experience
-The user experience can best be described with the following cartoon figure:
+The user experience can best be described with the following cartoon user story:

 ![UserStoryGithub](https://user-images.githubusercontent.com/46902147/56765798-20227e00-6765-11e9-979d-04eb72f43116.png)

 In the final version of the Magic Elevator, two elevator riders can play the roles of witches/wizards.
 First, they go through a training mode (the third panel).
 The UI asks each witch/wizard to train her or his own spell to summon the elevator up or down; the spells are a combination of wand motions and corresponding voice incantations.
 After the training has ended, it is time to put them to the test.
 Both witches/wizards have to agree on the direction in which they want the elevator to go.
-Accordingly, they both cast the spells they recordied earlier (fourth panel).
+Accordingly, they both cast the spells they recorded earlier (fourth panel).
 Only two agreeing, properly executed spells will call the elevator (fifth panel).
 If there is only one witch/wizard present, they can simply call the elevator at will by casting their up or down spell (last panel).

 ## Description of User Interface
-While users of this system mainly interact just with their wands and the elevator, there is a UI on a computer through which they can train their wand motions, change their associated incantations, and see feedback from various system components.
+While users of this system mainly interact just with their wands and the elevator, there is an UI on a computer through which they can train their wand motions, change their associated incantations, and see feedback from various system components.
 The UI is pictured below.

 ![UserInterface](https://user-images.githubusercontent.com/14846863/56779108-adca9180-6796-11e9-9332-b05396f1e6eb.png)